roman-milk/roman-milk.github.io/fucking-evolution.md

  Eric decides it's time to move on.

  He stores his furniture, throws out all the perishables from the kitchen, packs up his car and heads to San Diego.
-Report_Story #1